hsk/joni/README.md

-# GomaJ Programming Language
+# Joni Programming Language

-GomaJ(beta) is tiny AltJ, namely, GomaJ is a very simple limited translator for the Java programming language.
+Joni(beta) is tiny AltJ, namely, joni is a very simple limited translator for the Java programming language.

 This compiler made by OCaml, OCamlYacc and OCamlLex.